Flamenco/stackeditpro/Source Code Documentation Extension.md

 ret: The string concatenated the requested number of times
 ```

-> If the `sig` has colons with spaces, make sure to use quotes around the value to conform to the 	`YAML` specification.
+> If the `sig` has colons with trailing spaces, make sure to use quotes around the value to conform to the 	`YAML` specification.
 Alternatively , you can also use a multline string such as `sig: |` or `sig: >`.

 We use `Typescript` notation to define the method signature.